Arns Innovations

 A transferable method for applying the architecture across Delta hubs and later across airports globally.

-The protected value is not the existence of CO₂ capture.
-The protected value is the airport-specific architecture that turns airflow, utilities, hydrogen, fuel logistics, airline demand, and carbon allocation into one repeatable SAF supply pathway.
+The defensible value is not the existence of CO₂ capture.
+The defensible value is the airport-specific architecture that turns airflow, utilities, hydrogen, fuel logistics, airline demand, and carbon allocation into one repeatable SAF supply pathway.

 Commercial architecture